ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 RS maintains a collection of authentication credentials.
 These are associated with OSCORE Security Contexts and with authorization information for all clients that RS is communicating with.
 The authorization information is used to enforce polices for processing requests from those clients.

 The ACE framework describes how integrity protected authorization information propagates from AS to RS.
-This profile describes how C requests from AS an access token, including authorization information, for the resources it wants to access on RS, by sending an access token request to the /token endpoint, as specified in {{Section 5.8 of RFC9200}}.
+This profile describes how C requests from AS an access token, including authorization information, for the resources it wants to access on RS, by sending an access token request to the /token endpoint at AS, as specified in {{Section 5.8 of RFC9200}}.

 If the request is granted then AS may send back an access token in a response to C, or upload the access token directly to RS as described in the alternative workflow defined in {{I-D.ietf-ace-workflow-and-params}}.
 The latter is not detailed further here.

 Now C and RS executes the EDHOC protocol.
 C uses the authentication credential of RS provided by AS.
 If C has retrieved an access token, it is included as External Authorization Data (EAD) in the EDHOC protocol, see {{Section 3.8 of RFC9528}}.
 RS uses the authentication credential of C bound to and provided in the access token.
 The EDHOC session is detailed in {{edhoc-exec}}.

 If C and RS successfully complete the EDHOC protocol and the validations of authentication credentials, they are mutually authenticated and derive the OSCORE Security Context as per {{Section A.1 of RFC9528}}.
-RS gets key confirmation of C after verifying message\_3.
-C get key confirmation of RS either when receiving and successfully verifying the optional EDHOC message\_4 from RS, or when successfully verifying an OSCORE response from RS protected with the derived OSCORE Security Context.

-The example in {{protocol-overview}} outlines the protocol.
+{{protocol-overview}} outlines an example of the message flow.
 A more detailed description of an optimized message flow is shown in {{example-with-optimization}}.

 From then on, C effectively gains authorized and secure access to protected resources on RS with the established OSCORE Security Context, for as long as there is a valid access token.
 The OSCORE Security Context is discarded when an access token (whether the same or a different one) is used to successfully derive a new OSCORE Security Context for C.